 - Participatory action research is the “all in” of getting involved in research and development.
 Participatory action research teams include individuals with lived experience in disability, independent living, and rehabilitation – they may help design the project, they may be part of the data gathering or development teams, they may be the ones conducting interviews or focus groups.
 Having people with disabilities as part of the research team can be challenging but also rewarding for the whole project team, as participants gain research skills and the project benefits from direct input of the community it will impact.
 Cognitopia, developers of NIDILRR-funded technology supporting people with cognitive disabilities, uses a participatory research design in its development effort and shares some of the challenges and rewards.

-What can you get out participating in research?
+What can you get out of participating in research?

 Participating in research and development can have benefits and drawbacks for those who join in.
 Participants may receive compensation for their time, sometimes in the form of gift cards or cash payments.
 Beta testers get early access to some of the latest technology and may be able to keep the products they test.
 Participants in clinical trials receive early access to new interventions which may improve their quality of life.
 Among the drawbacks: Participating in research takes time, whether you’re filling out a five-minute survey, visiting a clinic, or meeting with a focus group.
 You may need to travel to participate in the study.
 Finally, an intervention or a product may not work for you.